codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

 weight: 2
 ---

 Codemagic allows you to add encrypted secrets and variables in the UI which can be used during your workflow.
-You can find our more about storing sensitive values in Codemagic here.
+You can find out more about storing sensitive values in Codemagic [here](https://docs.codemagic.io/variables/environment-variable-groups/#storing-sensitive-valuesfiles)

-However, it is possible to use third party secret managers in your pipelines.
-In order to do this, you will need to override environment variables defined in your codemagic.yaml configuration file during the build as explained here.
+However, it is possible to use third-party secret managers in your pipelines.
+In order to do this, you will need to override environment variables defined in your codemagic.yaml configuration file during the build as explained [here](https://docs.codemagic.io/variables/using-environment-variables/#setting-environment-variables-during-the-build)

 ## AWS Secrets Manager
 The following documentation shows how to do this using AWS Secrets Manager.

 ### Add AWS Environment variables in Codemagic